-More QBs on the move?
-Early NFL free-agency takeaways
+NFL execs discuss free agency: Are the Chiefs planning something big?

 Evaluators have long credited the Patriots for accurately evaluating their own roster, a critical component of team building.
 That is where so many execs think the Giants went awry last year when they kept Eli Manning, drafted running back Saquon Barkley second overall, re-signed Odell Beckham Jr. and basically acted like a contender.

 "Like most football guys, they overestimated themselves, which is why they extended Beckham, because they did not want him to be a distraction," an exec said.
 "Now they realize, 'S---, we were totally wrong.
 Now we do need a quarterback.
-Do we want to bring in a new quarterback and have Beckham screaming at him all the time to get him the damn ball?"
+Do we want to bring in a new quarterback and have Beckham screaming at him all the time to get him the damn ball?'"

 From there, this exec theorized, the Giants traded Beckham to Cleveland, a team with an eager owner and a willing general manager.